← All varieties

 Fruit

-Calyx: Medium to rather large, closed or somewhat open; lobes rather leafy, long, acute (Beach).
-Warder describes the eye as large, closed.
-Elliott describes the calyx as above medium size for the fruit, closed.
+Large, closed (Warder); medium to rather large, closed or somewhat open; lobes rather leafy, long, acute (Beach); lobes leafy, long, acute (Hedrick); above medium size for the fruit, closed (Elliott).
+Calyx tube wide, cone-shape; stamens median (Beach, Hedrick).

 Season